Caliban0101/colourcoder/README.md

 everytime the program opens a new encrytion key is generated, so Id recommend saving a key first thing.

 ![Screenshot 2023-03-25 140308](https://user-images.githubusercontent.com/17059010/227687966-4ace3627-88ff-44cb-adcb-c8acf6246c33.png)

+I make no assurances regarding the strength of the encryption although i highly doubt this will ever get used.